deepanshs/mrsimulator/docs/introduction/fitting_example.rst

     # convert to CSDM format
     csdm_ds = converter.to_csdm()

-Now that the dataset is converted into a CSDM object, let's plot the dataset to make sure that it was imported correctly.
+Now that the dataset is converted into a CSDM object let's plot the dataset to make sure that it was imported correctly.

 .. plot::
     :context: close-figs